commercelayer/demo-store-core/README.md

 # Demo Store by Commerce Layer

 Demo Store is a fully static e-commerce solution (with SSR capability) that uses Commerce Layer.
-Our [Swag Store] is powered by Demo Store.
 Keep reading to tailor your own.

 ## What is Commerce Layer?